2004 Indian Ocean earthquake and tsunami: Myanmar

-Interviews with local people indicate that they did not feel the earthquake in Taninthayi Division or Ayeyarwaddy Delta.
-The 71 casualties can be attributed to poor housing infrastructure and additionally, the fact that the coastal residents in the surveyed areas live on flat land along the coast, especially in the Ayeyarwaddy Delta, and that there is no higher ground to which to evacuate.
-The tsunami heights from the 2004 December earthquake were not more than 3 m along the Myanmar coast, the amplitudes were slightly large off the Ayeyarwaddy Delta, probably because the shallow delta caused a concentration in tsunami energy.
+Interviews with residents indicate that they did not feel the earthquake in Taninthayi Division or the Irrawaddy Delta.
+The 71 casualties can be attributed to poor housing infrastructure and additionally, the fact that the coastal residents in the surveyed areas live on flat land along the coast, especially in the Irrawaddy Delta, and that there is no higher ground to which to evacuate.
+The tsunami heights from the earthquake were not more than 3 m along the Myanmar coast, the amplitudes were slightly large off the Irrawaddy Delta, probably because the shallow delta caused a concentration in tsunami energy.

 Somalia

 The tsunami travelled 5000 km west across the open ocean before striking the East African country of Somalia.
 Around 289 fatalities were reported in the Horn of Africa, drowned by four tsunami waves.
-The hardest-hit was a 650 km stretch of the Somalia coastline between Garacad (Mudug region) and Xaafuun (Bari region), which forms part of the Puntland province.
+The hardest-hit was a 650 km stretch of coastline between Garacad (Mudug region) and Hafun (Bari region), which forms part of Puntland province.
 Most of the victims were reported along the low-lying Xaafuun Peninsula.
 The Puntland coast in northern Somalia was by far the area hardest hit by the waves to the west of the Indian subcontinent.
 The waves arrived around noon local time.

 Consequently, tsunami runup heights vary from 5 m to 9 m with inundation distances varying from 44 m to 704 m.
 The maximum runup height of almost 9 m was recorded in Bandarbeyla.
 An even higher runup point was measured on a cliff near the town of Eyl, solely on an eyewitness account.

 The highest death toll was in Hafun, with 19 dead and 160 people presumed missing out of its 5,000 inhabitants.
 This was the highest number of casualties in a single African town and the largest tsunami death toll in a single town to the west of the Indian subcontinent.
-In Xaafuun, small drawbacks were observed before the third and most powerful tsunami wave flooded the town.
+Small drawbacks were observed before the third and most powerful tsunami wave flooded the town.